Master Program - International Trade, Finance, and Development

 Students complete a thesis at the end of the academic year under the supervision of a faculty member, allowing them to specialize in a policy topic of their choice.
 Program graduates will be well-equipped for employment in development organizations, NGOs, government agencies, central banks, multinational firms, and investment banks; others tend to join highly selective doctoral programs.

 Upon successful completion of the program, students will receive a Master Degree in Specialized Economic Analysis awarded jointly with the Universitat Autònoma de Barcelona and the Universitat Pompeu Fabra.

 Skills acquired in this master program

-- Rigorous training in basic and advanced econometrics and statistics, with a view to analysing data both in cross-sections and time-series
+- Rigorous training in basic and advanced econometrics and statistics, with a view to analyzing data both in cross-sections and time-series.

 Who will benefit from this program